Also in the series:

 Indeed much of what we know of as Christianity, especially Catholicism is more Greek than Jewish.
 Tales of hell and damnation have a certain Greek flavour.
 Dante’s inferno is merely a reworking of Grecian Homer in a Christian context.

-Women were simultaneously marginalised and idolised.
-With the Reformation a window of opportunity opened, but instead of rediscovering the real message of Jesus, Protestantism merely resurrected the fiery old God of the Israelites.
+When the Reformation came along a window of opportunity opened, but instead of rediscovering the real message of Jesus, Protestantism merely resurrected the fiery old God of the Israelites.

 The window quickly shut.